 Managing Partner, Altus Capital Partners

-Managing Partner Russell J. Greenberg has over 30 years of experience in private equity and buyout investing.
+Managing Partner Russell J. Greenberg has over 35 years of experience in private equity and buyout investing.
 He co-founded Altus Capital Partners in 2003 to continue the proven investment strategy of his previous fund, Max Capital Partners.
-Through more than 100 buyouts corporate finance and merger transactions with an aggregate value of more than $6 billion, Russ brings a broad perspective on proven private equity investing in both strong and weak economic periods.
+Through more than 100 buyouts corporate finance and merger transactions with an aggregate value of more than $6 billion, Russ brings a broad perspective on proven private equity investing.
 He believes in combining capital with talented management to develop companies and build shareholder value.
-Before forming the Altus Capital and Max Capital funds, Russ held executive positions at investment banks including Brean Murray Securities Inc.; Daiwa Securities America Inc.; and Prudential-Bache Capital Securities.
+Russ began his career working in the investment banking industry with a focus on merger and acquisitions transactions.
 Russ is a graduate of Claremont McKenna College with an honors degree in Economics and holds an MBA from The Amos Tuck School at Dartmouth College.
-As Managing Partner at Altus Capital Partners, he serves as Chairman of the Board of Directors of GED Integrated Solutions, Inc. and Nichols Portland, Inc. He serves on the Board of International Imaging Materials, Inc., Prism Plastics, Inc., Rocla Concrete Tie, Inc., and Thomson Plastics, Inc.
+As Managing Partner at Altus Capital Partners, he serves as Chairman of the Board of Directors of Thermal Solutions Manufacturing, Inc. and Thomson Plastics.
+He also serves on the Max Environmental Solutions and Nichols Portland Corporation.

 Ben Hunsaker, ’06

 Portfolio Manager and Head of Structured Products, Beach Point Capital Management